youssefhusain/project-Data-Exploration-Freelancer-Analysis/Report/youssef.md

-# 🌍 Freelancer Region Analysi
+# 🌍 Freelancer Region Analysis

 Based on the dataset, **more than 50% of freelancers** come from **Asia**, making it the dominant region in the freelance market.